Abenaesha/ne-news-FE/README.md

 You should implement the following functionality in your website.
 Check the lecture calendar to see when any new topics will be covered, but feel free to have a go at them beforehand as well!

 1. As a user, I should be able to view a list of all articles.
-2. As a user, I should be able to view for each topic with a list of related articles.
+2. As a user, I should be able to view a page for each topic with a list of related articles.
 3. As a user, I should be able to view an individual article.
 4. As a user, I should be able to view an individual article's comments.
 5. As a hiring partner with no access to my laptop, I should be able to use the site on my mobile without sacrificing style or functionality.